mikosken/RefactoringAssignment/Game/README.md

 Entity Framework.

 The result is an interface for saving/loading scores `IScoreStore`.
-`IScoreStore` is implemented as `FileScoreStore`, that reads and writes a file.
+`IScoreStore` is implemented as `FileScoreStore`, that reads and writes to a text file.

 The original class `PlayerData` was moved to a separate file.
-The original funtionality was kept but some properties were renamed and the field `totalGuess` was replaced by the property `TotalGuessCount`, and an additional constructor was added to directly initialize the properties.
+The original funtionality was kept, but some properties were renamed and the field `totalGuess` was replaced by the property `TotalGuessCount`, and an additional constructor was added to directly initialize the properties.
 `ToString(string format)` was also added for convenience.